Embedding JavaScript

 </script>

-Now, whenever an update is performed, the passed function will be executed.
+Now, whenever an update is performed (whenever the watched source file is saved), the passed function will be executed.
 As long as the script you’re running has an init or render function of some kind, you can call it with a hook and have it render every time your document saves and an update is triggered.

 Next up: Preferences: General